 - You don’t have to, but if one end of the tenderloin is a lot wider than the other you can tuck the little end back up and under and use string or a skewer to hold it in place.
 This helps the entire pork tenderloin cook evenly.

 - Spray the basket with an olive oil cooking spray to prevent sticking.

 - It’s key to let the pork rest on a cutting board after removing it from the air fryer.
 The meat needs time to absorb all the juices otherwise when you go to cut it you will lose all the delicious au jus.

-Common Questions you might have in making pork in the air fryer?
+Common Questions in making juicy pork tenderlon in the air fryer?

 How many people will one tenderloin serve?
 Depending on the people you are feeding I shop for about ½ pound of tenderloin per person.
 There is some shrinkage during cooking, and the meat is so tender that any leftovers are great on sandwiches the next day (try this Cuban Sandwich).
 It’s also great as a filling for a burrito or inside enchiladas.

 Can I cook more than one tenderloin in the air fryer at a time?
 You can, but allow room for the air to circulate around all sides of the tenderloin.
 I can easily fit 2 in my smallest Gourmia Air Fryer and could fit 6 of them in the Emeril Air Fryer 360.

 - Air Fryer Asparagus ~ recipe coming soon!